×

 Example: “For a beginner-level student.”

-This format demonstrates two important points:
+This format demonstrates four important points:

 • Process‑oriented prompts: A meta‑prompt doesn’t just request a single output; it defines an ongoing approach.
 By telling the AI to pause for approval before moving on, it shifts from “one‑and‑done” answers to a collaborative back‑and‑forth.
 That’s how you get better results—and keep control of the work.